 ix.
 Hypothesis-testing: After analysing the data as stated above, the researcher comes in a position to test the hypotheses formulated earlier, if any.
 The question arise here are like, does the fact support the hypotheses or they happen to be contrary?
 This is the usual question which should be answered while testing hypotheses.
 There are various tests, such as Chi square test, t-test, F-test, etc. have been developed by statisticians for the purpose of testing hypotheses.
 The hypotheses may be tested with the help of application of one or more of such tests, depending upon the nature and objectives of research inquiry.
-Hypothesistesting will result in either accepting the hypotheses or in rejecting the hypotheses.
-If the researcher has not formulated the hypotheses to be tested by subsequent researches in times to come.
+Hypothesis-testing will result in either accepting the hypotheses or in rejecting the hypotheses.
+If the researcher has not formulated the hypotheses earlier, generalisations established on the basis of data may be stated as hypotheses to be tested by subsequent researches in times to come.